opencog/sensory/DesignNotes-K.md

 some external writer, and the ability to watch directory contents, as they are being manipulted by some external agent.

-I gave these tasks to Clause, which seems to be coding up what I asked for in a literal manner, but Claude is mindless and unthinking, and like the wish-granting genie, isn't quite delivering what was wanted.
+I gave these tasks to Claude, which seems to be coding up what I asked for in a literal manner, but Claude is mindless and unthinking, and like the wish-granting genie, isn't quite delivering what was wanted.